DoneDeal0/superdiff/README.md

     - `true`: semantically precise, but noisier — a single insertion shifts all following tokens, breaking equality.
   - `ignoreCase`: if `true`, `hello` and `HELLO` are considered equal.
   - `ignorePunctuation`: if `true`, `hello!` and `hello` are considered equal.
+  - `preserveWhitespace`: if `true`, each token keeps the whitespace preceding it, so the original text can be rebuilt from the diff and whitespace-only edits are detected.
+Only available in normal accuracy mode.
   - `locale`: the locale of your text.
 Enables locale‑aware segmentation in high accuracy mode.

 **Output**